playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 ## Variance in Injected Data {#variance-in-injected-data}

-This required consistency in injected data doesn't mean that the data provided at each provider must be exactly the same.
+This required consistency in injected data doesn't mean that the data provided by each provider must be exactly the same.

 Just as each buffet table might have different spices on the same kind of food for each plate, so too can the individual data providers inject variance into their provided values.